-Belt Over-Tension!
+Belt Tension!

-Over-tensioning the belt could result in equipment damage as it reduces fan and motor bearing life, accelerates belt wear, and can cause shaft failure.
+Do not over-tension belts as it could reduce fan and motor bearing life, accelerate belt wear and possibly cause shaft failure.

-Belt Under-Tension!
+Belt Tension!

-Under tensioning the belt could result in belt failure.
-Belts should not squeal at startup.
-Recheck belt tension after 8 hours, 24 hours, and 100 hours of operation and monthly thereafter.
+Do not under-tension belt, as it could result in belt failure.

+Verify belts do not squeal at start-up.
+Recheck belt tension at 8, 24, and 100 hours of operation, then monthly thereafter.

 Proper belt tension is required to ensure maximum bearing and drive component life and is based on motor horsepower requirement.
-A label located on the bearing support on the drive side of the unit lists all drive parts, the proper belt tension, and deflection for that tension for the specific drive (Figure 63).
+A label located on the bearing support on the drive side of the unit lists all drive parts, the proper belt tension, and deflection for that tension for the specific drive (Figure 64, p.
+68).

-If the drive is changed from the original, proper belt tension can be estimated using Table 16.
+If the drive is changed from the original, proper belt tension can be estimated using Table 18, p.
+69.